canjs/canjs/guides/getting-started-tutorial/components.md

 <script src="app.js"></script>
 ```

-Now, go back out to your app in the browser, and refresh it.
+Now, go back out to your app in the browser and refresh it.
 You should
 see it printing: "Hello Restaurant Customer".

 ### Auto Instantiation